Generalized Majorization-Minimization: Proposed Optimization Framework

-In general MM algorithms are instances of \ourmethod that use a specific bias function $g(b,w) = -b(w)$.
-The bound that touches $F$ at $w$ maximizes this bias function.
-It also maximizes the amount of progress with respect to the previous bound at $w$.
+MM algorithms, such as EM and CCP, are special cases of \ourmethod that use a specific bias function $\sq{g(b,w) = -b(w)}$.
+Note that $b_t = \argmax_{b \in \mathcal{B}_t} -b(w_{t-1})$ touches $F$ at $w_{t-1}$, assuming $\mathcal{B}_t$ includes such a bound.
+Also, by definition, $b_t$ makes maximum progress with respect to the previous bound value $b_{t-1}(w_{t-1})$.
 By choosing bounds that maximize progress, MM algorithms tend to rapidly converge to a nearby local minimum.
-For instance, at iteration $t$, the CCCP bound for latent SVMs is obtained by fixing latent variables in the concave part of the objective function to the best values according to the previous solution $w_{t-1}$, making the new solution $w_t = \argmin_w \bound_t(w)$ attracted to $w_{t-1}$.
-Similarly, in the E-step, EM sets the posterior distribution of the latent variables conditioned on the data according to the model from the previous iteration.
-Thus, in the next maximization step, the model is updated to \myquote{match} the fixed posterior distributions.
+For instance, at iteration $t$, the CCP bound for latent SVMs is obtained by fixing the latent variables in the concave part of $F$ to the maximizers of the score of the model from iteration $\sq{t-1}$, making $w_t$ attracted to $w_{t-1}$.
+Similarly, in the E-step of EM, the posterior distribution of the latent variables is computed with respect to $w_{t-1}$ and, in the M-step, the model is updated to \myquote{match} these fixed posteriors.
 This explains one reason why MM algorithms are observed to be sticky to initialization.

 \ourmethod offers a more flexible bound construction scheme than MM.
-In Section~\ref{sec:experiments} we show empirically that picking bounds uniformly at random from the set of valid bounds is less sensitive to initialization and leads to better results compared to CCCP and EM.
+In Section~\ref{sec:experiments} we show empirically that picking a valid bound randomly, \ie $\sq{b_t \sim U(\mathcal{B}_t)}$, is less sensitive to initialization and leads to better results compared to CCP and EM.
 We also show that using good bias functions can further improve performance of the learned models.

-To guarantee convergence, we restrict the set of valid bounds $\mathcal{B}_t$ to those that are below a threshold $v_{t-1}$ at the previous solution $w_{t-1}$: